vhscom/fetch-inject/README.md

 _Whatever.
 I'll just use `async` scripts._

 Oh, really?
-And how will you [manage asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/) with ES6?
+And how will you [start managing asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/) with ES6?

 _Fine.
 Tell me more..._